mzeidenberg/fall24_0479_website/content/home/syllabus.md

 It is highly encouraged that you bring a laptop to class.

 I recommend installing [Anaconda](https://www.anaconda.com/) on your machine.
 We will be mainly using Google Colab notebooks in class which I will share with you.
-You can make your own copies of these notebooks and run and edit those copies online.
+You can make your own copies of these notebooks and run and edit those copies online using Colab.
 However, you may want to run some notebooks locally on your machine.
 Anaconda installs JupyterLab on your machine which is what I recommend using for this.
 It also installs lot of other useful software.

 ## Disability Disclosure Statement